nosana-ci/docs.nosana.io/docs/tutorials/solana-multisig.md

 Nosana is a deployment tool that allows you to automate the deployment process for Solana programs.
 In this step, we will set up a pipeline that builds and tests our program, verifies the build artifact, and deploys the multisig buffer if needed.

+### Write a pipeline

-Create a `.nosana-ci.yml` file in the root directory of your project, and add the following contents:
+Create a `.nosana-ci.yml` file in the root directory of your project, and add the following contents.
+Also make sure to fill in the 4 values at the top of the file:

 ```yaml
 global: